-• To ensure the safety and welfare of all students.
+- To ensure the safety and welfare of all students. - To protect all children from abuse.

-- To protect all children from abuse. - To report any matters of concern to the DSL, other than those involving another employee which are referred to the Headmaster. - To be aware of the School's Safeguarding and Child Protection Policy and to comply with it. - To have read, and to act upon, KCSIE Part One. - To know how to make a referral to external agencies, if appropriate. - To keep a sufficient record of any significant complaint, conversation or event. - All temporary supply teachers will meet with the DSL for a Safeguarding and Child Protection briefing on the first day of their employment to make them aware of School policies and who the DSL is. - Any volunteers in regulated activity will undergo Safeguarding and Child Protection training from the DSL and the usual security checks relevant to their position. - To undertake refresher training (reading of the School's policy and a reminder of procedures) annually, to include appropriate training by external trainers at least every second year.
-This will always contain training in relation to Prevent. - New employees (no matter when employment starts in the school year) will : - Undergo Safeguarding and Child Protection Policy training from the DSL, Deputy DSL or an external agency.
-They will provide evidence of successful completion of the online Educare Child Protection in International Schools course used by the school. - Know the identity of the relevant DSL for the area(s) of the School within which they work. - o Read the School's Safeguarding and Child Protection Policy. - o Read the School's Code of Conduct for Staff. - o Read the School's Behaviour Policy - o Read a copy of KCSIE Part One & Annex A. - To follow guidance on appropriate professional behaviour to ensure that students and staff are not placed at risk of harm or risk of allegation of harm (refer to the Code of Conduct for staff). - To report to the DSL any student that a member of staff suspects may be infatuated with a teacher or other employee, i.e. has feelings that go beyond the normal student-adult relationship. - To raise all concerns including, but not limited to, poor and unsafe practice, or potential failures in safeguarding.
+- To report any matters of concern to the DSL, other than those involving another employee which are referred to the Head of School. - To be aware of the School's Safeguarding and Child Protection Policy and to comply with it. - To have read, and to act upon, KCSIE Part One. - To know how to make a referral to external agencies, if appropriate. - To keep a sufficient record of any significant complaint, conversation or event. - All temporary supply teachers will meet with the DSL for a Safeguarding and Child Protection briefing on the first day of their employment to make them aware of School policies and who the DSL is. - Any volunteers in regulated activity will undergo Safeguarding and Child Protection training from the DSL and the usual security checks relevant to their position. - To undertake refresher training (reading of the School's policy and a reminder of procedures) annually, to include appropriate training by external trainers at least every second year.
+This will always contain training in relation to Prevent. - All staff including new employees (no matter when employment starts in the school year) will be aware of systems within our school which support safeguarding and these will be explained to them as part of staff induction.
+This includes: - Undergo Safeguarding and Child Protection Policy training from the DSL, Deputy DSL or an external agency.
+They will provide evidence of successful completion of the online Educare Child Protection in International Schools course used by the school. - Know the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and the deputy) - o identity of the relevant DSL for the area(s) of the School within which they work. - Read the School's Safeguarding and Child Protection Policy - o Read the School's Staff Behaviour (Code of Conduct) Policy - Read the School's Behaviour Policy - Read a copy of KCSIE Part One & Annex A. - Be aware of the safeguarding response to children who go missing from education; - Follow guidance on appropriate professional behaviour to ensure that students and staff are not placed at risk of harm or risk of allegation of harm (refer to the Code of Conduct for staff). - To report to the DSL any student that a member of staff suspects may be infatuated with a teacher or other employee, i.e. has feelings that go beyond the normal student-adult relationship. - To raise all concerns including, but not limited to, poor and unsafe practice, or potential failures in safeguarding.
 The School is very open to hearing about any concerns. - Be aware of the safeguarding issues concerning use of images as detailed in the Online Safety Policy and sign the AUP form for Staff.